 Canada has long been a global leader in welcoming refugees.
 With a commitment to offering safe haven to those fleeing conflict, persecution, and hardship, Canada has opened its doors to thousands of refugees every year.
 But welcoming refugees is just the start.
 Ensuring they receive proper refugee health care is equally important, as good health is the foundation for rebuilding lives.
-Despite efforts, refugees in Canada still face challenges in accessing healthcare, making it a topic that needs constant attention.

 Online Gambling as a Tool for Funding Public Health Programs in Canada